blacktop/ipsw/www/docs/cli/ipsw/appstore/bundle/cap/cap.md

 ### SEE ALSO

-* [ipsw appstore device](/docs/cli/ipsw/appstore/device)	 - Register devices for development and testing
+* [ipsw appstore bundle](/docs/cli/ipsw/appstore/bundle)	 - Manage the bundle IDs that uniquely identify your apps